aza/vr.js/experimental/usb-driver/README.md

 If Mozilla completes their implementation of [WebUSB](https://bugzilla.mozilla.org/show_bug.cgi?id=674718) then this could be made to run there as well.

 *This is the future.* The idea of secure, installation-less device drivers is incredibly exciting to me.
 Because permissions are granted on a per-device basis and the driver code is running within Chrome's sandbox there's effectively zero risk when using them.
 Of course your video driver won't be written in Javascript but almost all input and simple output devices could be.
 Imagine if all of your device drivers were secure, always available/zero install, worked on Windows/Mac/Linux/etc, and updatable within hours of new versions being released.
+For developers, edit-and-continue/edit-reload device drivers with zero compilation?
 Yessss.

 ## Preparing the Device